 - Identify every stage of your customer’s journey from marketing to client relationship management.

-Not only can you tailor your marketing messaging to focus on clear benefits, but you can also regularly check in with customers to refine your products to further meet their needs.
-Here are ways in which you can use your customer value proposition map.
+Not only can you tailor your marketing messaging to focus on clear benefits, but you can also regularly check with customers to refine your products to further meet their needs.
+Here are some ways you can use your customer value proposition map.

 Focus On Your Value

-Throughout your daily responsibilities, it can be easy to lose focus on your company’s value.
+Throughout your daily responsibilities, it is easy to lose focus on your company’s value.
 You might be tempted to develop new products or add new features without determining how they add to your value.